Skip to main content

 There’s also Gralise, an extended-release version of gabapentin, which is only approved for PHN.

-Healthcare providers also frequently prescribe it off-label for dozens of conditions — including bipolar disorder, chronic back pain, and anxiety.
-Most of these indications (like bipolar disorder and chronic back pain) do not have good evidence supporting them.
-But for some of these off-label uses, it can be helpful.
-For example, there’s some evidence that gabapentin is helpful for certain types of anxiety and for treating substance use disorders
+Healthcare professionals also use it off-label for dozens of conditions, like back pain and sleep.
+Most of these uses don’t have a lot of scientific support.
+But in some cases, off-label gabapentin can be helpful.
+For example, there’s some evidence that gabapentin is good for certain types of anxiety and substance use disorders

 The bottom line